UNIVERSITY of WISCONSIN-MADISON

 • Counseling Psychology 230: Race and the Developing Child

-• Educational Policy Studies 140: Introduction to Education
+• Educational Policy Studies 210: Youth, Education and Society

 • Electrical & Computer Engineering 252: Introduction to Computer Engineering